know56All1/Only_Root-Beta/README.md

 > python server.py

-🎓You can encode the "victim.py" file into an .exe with pyinstaller🎓
+🎓You can encode the "victim.py" file into an .exe with pyinstaller or auto-py-to-exe🎓

 ---📼Installation in linux:📼---
 > apt install python3